jgorman/rails_ubuntu/README.md

 See `rails_ubuntu/attributes/defaults.rb`

-`deploy_user` defaults to "vagrant" but may be set to any user including root or a user other than the `chef_run` login user.
+`deploy_user` defaults to 'vagrant' but may be set to any user including root or a user other than the `chef_run` login user.

 The ruby `.rbenv` installation directory and the `deploy_to` application